varigence/docs/varigence/docs/bimlflex/build-and-deployment/_incl-header-bimlstudio-connect.md

 ---
 title: Connect to the BimlFlex database from BimlStudio
-description: onnect to the BimlFlex database from BimlStudio
+description: Connect to the BimlFlex database from BimlStudio
 tags: [BimlFlex, Reference]
 ---
 The BimlStudio project needs to access the metadata in the BimlFlex database in order to generate output.